Health

 Coined by Dutch philosopher Desiderius Erasmus, the phrase 'prevention is better than cure' has become a fundamental principle behind public health strategies around the world.
 Simple everyday lifestyle choices dramatically reduce our chances of falling ill.

-Health is of course different for everyone, which is why we have created comprehensive guides dedicated to health for men, women, senior citizens, and children.
-Below we outline some important measures which can help us take back control of our health and improve our overall wellbeing.
+Health is, of course, different for everyone, so we have created comprehensive guides dedicated to health for men, women, senior citizens, and children.
+Below, we outline some important measures to help us take greater control of our health and improve our overall well-being.

 -

-We are what we eat.
-A balanced healthy diet is crucial for good physical and mental health.
-It is important to eat a variety of different food groups, to consider our nutritional intake, and limit our consumption of sugar and processed foods.
+We are what we eat!
+A balanced, healthy diet is crucial for good physical and mental health.
+It is important to eat a variety of different food groups, to consider our nutritional intake, and to limit our consumption of sugar and processed foods.
 Find further information on vegetarian and vegan diets here.

 -

-Physical activity is especially vital in today's society where many of us spend most of working days sedentary.
+Physical activity is especially vital in today's society, where many of us spend our working days mostly sedentary.
 Shockingly, only 28% of Americans are meeting CDC physical activity guidelines.
 This is having serious ramifications on obesity levels, rates of cardiovascular disease, diabetes, and even depression.
 Exercise is a known mood lifter and boasts many other benefits.
-Checkout our guides to fitness, sport, yoga, and exercise for the elderly.
+Check out our fitness, sport, yoga, and exercise guides for the elderly.

 -

 Avoid smoking and excessive alcohol consumption.
-Although the global number of smokers has significantly fallen, 22% of the worlds population still use tobacco.
-Smoking related illnesses include cancer, heart disease, stroke, diabetes, and lung diseases.
+Although the global number of smokers has significantly fallen, 22% of the world's population still uses tobacco.
+Smoking-related illnesses include cancer, heart disease, stroke, diabetes, and lung diseases.
 Harmful use of alcohol kills more than 3 million people every year.
-The health and social costs of alcohol abuse is extraordinary.
+The health and social costs of alcohol abuse are extraordinary.

 -